videntity/tweatwell/README.rst

 ===============================

 Here's how to create the database and start the Django's devlopment server environment.
-You should also use virtualenv and virtualenv when developing in Python.
+You should also use virtualenv and virtualenvwrapper when developing in Python.
 ::
     sudo apt-get install git-core python-imaging build-essential python-setuptools memcached libmemcached-dev sudo easy_install pip